 The Outer Richmond in San Francisco is a family-friendly district with several fun things to do.
 It runs from the Park Presidio all the way west to the Pacific Ocean.
 You will find the Golden Gate Park to its south and Land's End to the north.

-My top picks include exploring the Lincoln Park Steps, admiring the gorgeous Holy Virgin Cathedral, and having brunch at the Cliff House.
+My top picks include exploring the Lincoln Park Steps, admiring the gorgeous Holy Virgin Cathedral, and having brunch at the Beach Chalet.
 You will also find some great restaurants and nightlife options.